ajithnayak92/CoinTracker/README.md

 Retrieve, categorize, and export all Ethereum wallet transactions to a CSV file — including normal transfers, internal transfers, ERC-20 tokens, and NFTs — ready for portfolio tracking or personal records.

+We're using the apis of `EtherScan` organisation, using the fetch transaction [api](https://docs.etherscan.io/api-endpoints/accounts#get-a-list-of-normal-transactions-by-address)

 The script requires `python3` to execute.

 ---